Sugar-Free Treats in Austin

 A family-owned business that opened in 1988 and has continually prioritized nutrition and the use of natural ingredients, Mr. Natural’s bakery is accommodating of all dietary restrictions.
 As proclaimed on their website: “Whatever your need … wheat-free, sugar-free, dairy-free, gluten-free… we can make it for you!”
 They make everything from pastries you can go grab anytime to elaborate wedding cakes.

 The inspiration for Mammoth Creameries came when Tim, one-half of the founders, was diagnosed with diabetes.
-Sympathetic to the ordeal of unsatisfied sweet-tooths, he and his co-founder, Sue, devoted themselves to a health-conscious lifestyle, which eventually led to the creation of this frozen custard.
+Sympathetic to the ordeal of unsatisfied sweet-tooths, he and his co-founder, Sue, devoted themselves to a health-conscious lifestyle.
+This eventually led to the creation of this frozen custard.
 Their vanilla flavor has only 1 gram of sugar per serving (about 4 per container).
 Mammoth Creameries is also keto-friendly and emphasizes the use of all-natural, Texan ingredients.

 As of January 6, the menu at Dream Bakey became exclusively gluten-free and keto (which involves very limited sugar intake).
-Their menu features such delectable dupes as the Not-a-Ding-Dong, which is completely sugar-free, and the Keto Cinnamon Rolls and Keto Blueberry Scone, which use Swerve Sweetener, a natural sugar replacement.
+Their menu features such delectable dupes as the Not-a-Ding-Dong, which is completely sugar-free, and the Keto Cinnamon Rolls and Keto Blueberry Scone, which use a natural sugar replacement.
 If you just can’t choose (and I don’t blame you), try out their Keto Sweets Sampler!